Prospect Hill Cemetery entrance sign in Schuylerville New York with cemetery grounds and hillside behind it

 About Prospect Hill Cemetery

 Prospect Hill Cemetery is a major historic burial ground associated with Schuylerville, Victory, and the broader Saratoga battlefield region.
-It serves as both a cemetery and a place where local history remains visible through older memorials, family names, and long-standing burial traditions.
+The cemetery grounds are connected to the historic Heights of Saratoga and preserve both local family history and a significant historic landscape.

 Historical Significance